ianmaclarty/amulet/sphinx/math.rst

         3 & 6 & 9
     \end{bmatrix}

-This is admittedly somewhat confusing, because when we write the matrix constructor in code the columns are layed out horizontally.
-This is however the convention used in GLSL and OpenGL and I thought it important to be consistent with established conventions.
+This is admittedly somewhat confusing, because when you write the matrix constructor in code the columns are layed out horizontally.
+This is however the convention used in OpenGL and I thought it important to be consistent with established conventions.

 Here's another example: